 When her husband becomes ill with heart problems, Joanne Tilford reluctantly returns to her family after a six-year stay in a mental institution.
 Her children are strangers to her and the ...
 See full summary »

 A young woman named Jennie Logan is trying to rebuild her shattered marriage.
 She and her husband move to an old Victorian style home, where she finds a beautiful dress in the attic, which has a tear in the shoulder.
 She has the dress repaired.
 When she tries it on in the restored attic, she suddenly finds herself in another era.
 This time travel seems to happen whenever she wears the dress.
-She learns the house was once owned by an artist who died under mysterious circumstances.
+She learns the house was once owned by an artist named David Reynolds who died under mysterious circumstances.
 She meets the artist and eventually falls in love with him.
 Knowing what she does about his fate, can her love save him and change history?Written by

 When Jennie is told to take off her wet dress, it was obviously dry.
 See more »

 16 of 19 people found this review helpful.